MAXILLA ANATOMY

 • Forms part of infraorbital rim

-• Contributes to cheek prominence
+• Contributes to your cheek prominence

-• Maintains facial contour
+• Maintains your facial contour

 • Provides muscular attachment sites